How did Hong Kong’s massive housing estate fire turn so deadly? Here’s what we know

 Firefighters first received a call about the fire shortly before 3 p.m. local time (2 a.m.
 ET), according to the Hong Kong Fire Department.

-The blaze started at Wang Cheong House, a 32-story residential building and one of eight tower blocks that make up the Wang Fuk Court complex, which was undergoing renovations, Derek Armstrong Chan, the fire department’s deputy director of operations, said.
+The blaze started at Wang Cheong House, a 32-story residential building and one of eight tower blocks that make up the Wang Fuk Court complex, which was undergoing renovations, according to Chan.

 By the time fire crews were on the scene at the first building, the scaffolding and netting was on fire.
 Firefighters began tackling that blaze, but it quickly spread from building to building, turning a single tower block fire into multiple simultaneous multi-story infernos.